Baltic Capitals and Finland destination information

 Water: Yes, tap water is considered safe to drink.

-Safety: Generally, Lithuania is a safe country to travel to.
+Safety: Generally, Estonia is a safe country to travel to.
 At the same time you should still pay attention to your surroundings and use common sense.
 Don’t walk the dark streets at night, never leave your drink unattended, keep an eye on your belongings and keep your money safe.

 Food: Traditional Estonian cuisine is of the meat and potatoes variety, with fish used a lot in coastal and lakeside areas.
 Expect a lot of rye bread and pork, herring, cabbage and root vegetables.
 You’ll also find the influences of nearby and neighbouring countries, especially ones that occupied or ruled over Estonia, so there are contributions from German, Scandinavian and Russian cuisine.
 It doesn’t have to be heavy however and there is a significant Modern Estonian cuisine movement that brings a lighter touch.